Reconstructions and Academic Papers

 for the Qin by

 For many years, he has taken part in composition, reconstruction of old scores, promotion, teaching and researches for the qin.
 One of his compositions, Composition in Yifan Mode, is a test piece in the Grade 6 qin examination in China.
-He has published numerous research articles on the qin in publications including Musicology in China.
+His main areas of research include intonation and scales in qin music of the Ming and Qing Dynasties, and traditional Chinese music theory, with more than forty articles or book chapters published on related topics.
 He participated in the recording of various CD collections of qin music.
 His personal CDs, The Oil-Lamp Flickered and Autumn Moon and Winter Frost, were published in 2001 and 2011 respectively.
 Besides traditional pieces, the CDs include his new compositions and his reconstructions from old scores.
 His book, Exploring the Secluded: A Collection of Academic Papers, Compositions and Reconstructions on the Qin by Tse Chun-Yan, was published in 2016.